 I know that’s how we do things, but what does it accomplish, aside from contributing to our capitalist economy?
 Is that what we most want from the people in our lives — more stuff — or is that what we take because we can’t get what we really want?
 Is a coffee mug all we think we have to offer?
 Is a coffee mug all we think the other will accept?
 Are we unable to recognize and cherish an offering unless it comes gift-wrapped?

 I’m thinking a lot about Pele, the Hawaiian volcano goddess, because I’m writing about her in my second book.
-(This began before the recent trouble in Hawaii.)
-Traditional offerings to Pele involved tobacco, brandy, silk, crystals, tropical flowers and food.
+Traditional offerings to Pele included tobacco, brandy, silk, crystals, tropical flowers and food.
 Offerings to Pele and other divine figures around the world involved ritual, prayer, music, song, dance and sometimes a sacrifice.
 Things, yes, although many were objects from the natural world, but also time.
 Presence.
 Creative, sensual and/or erotic expression.
 Community celebration, guided by spiritual leaders.
 Reverence.
 Appreciation.
 Gratitude.
 Acknowledgement of the Divine’s connection to the people and the natural world they inhabited.

 Making an offering on this level is a demonstration of commitment and willingness to participate in the complex web of connection between people and nature.
 It’s a practice, not a one-time event.
 It’s flexible and not limited to the calendar or the clock.
 If there’s a community or individual need to speak to the Divine, time is set aside to do so.
 No money or commerce need be involved, because the offering is of self.